 “Right now, especially with the first grade, they’re on the cusp of … becoming beginning readers,” he said.

-Pedersen said whatever the incentive set up by the kickoff celebration is, from kissing a pig to jumping into a dunk tank, it motivates the kids to reach their reading goals and serves as a push in the right direction.
+Pederson said whatever the incentive set up by the kickoff celebration is, from kissing a pig to jumping into a dunk tank, it motivates the kids to reach their reading goals and serves as a push in the right direction.

 “This concerted effort just gets them reading more,” he said.
 “It gets them asking their parents to read for them, and everybody’s just focused on reading.”

-Pedersen said staff at Paul Banks have long known that reading is “the backbone of everything,” that it builds confidence in young students.
+Pederson said staff at Paul Banks have long known that reading is “the backbone of everything,” that it builds confidence in young students.

 The read-a-thon is also a fundraiser for the school.
 When students read, they earn both prizes and funding pledges.
 The event runs through March 5 and the money raised goes toward purchasing books for another event, Bingo for Books, that the school puts on to get more books into the kids’ hands.
 Funds also help toward field trips and supplies.